AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 And, well, that's going to be my game description.
 It's not long, but let's break it down, shall we?

-Here's some components we're going to need to make this game
+Here's some components we're going to need to make this game:

 - Images
   - The Robo has four images - One with either leg up, one standing still and a surprised one for when it's collided with an object
   - We'll need obstacles, like the cacti and the pterodactyl for the Dino.